Part 4 in a series of tutorials on value investing: A step by step guide to the process I use to evaluate a new stock.

 The Confidence Game

-The two key components of my valuation calculation are my estimates of a company’s baseline earnings and its future growth prospects.
+The two key components of my valuation calculation are my estimates of a company’s earnings and its future growth prospects.
 Neither of these two data points comes handed to me on a plate.
-I can come up with a quick estimate of these two things within a few minutes and therefore a rough guess as to a company’s value, but it is only after several hours of exhaustive research and analysis that I can be truly confident in my assessment.
+I can come up with a quick estimate of these two things within a few minutes and therefore a rough guess as to a company’s value, but it is only after several hours of exhaustive research and analysis that I can be truly confident of my assessment.
 Frequently my estimates will change and evolve as I gain more understanding of the situation I’m looking at.
 Beyond these two key factors, it’s the many details and nuances of a company’s story that frequently tip the balance one way or the other in favour of a potential investment or not.
-And to fully understand and appreciate those nuances requires developing a deep understanding of the business involved.
+And to fully understand and appreciate those nuances requires developing a deep understanding of the business I’m studying.

 This is the key to successful value investing.
-It’s those hours spent poring over the financial statements, reading through the annual reports and conference call transcripts, visiting the company’s website, and scanning through the recent news releases, that give you the insights you need to outperform the market.
+It’s those hours spent poring over the financial statements, reading through the annual reports and conference call transcripts, visiting the company’s website, and scanning through the recent news releases, that give you the insight you need to outperform the market.

 In this section I’m going to be diving into the nuts and bolts of how I research a company and the kinds of things I look out for.